k-brac/CUTI/README.md

 ## Why?
 * You can run your tests from within your IDE
 * You have visual feedback when running your tests
-* It is easier to use your IDE tools with your tests like code coverage, profiling, ...
+* It is easier to use your IDE tools with your tests like code coverage, profiling,...
 * It is easier to debug your code
 * You are more likely to run your tests